 If you’re married or in a civil partnership

 You may be able to claim Marriage Allowance to reduce your partner’s tax if your income is less than the standard Personal Allowance.

-If you don’t claim Marriage Allowance and you or your partner were born before 6 April 1935, you may be able to claim Married Couple’s Allowance.
+If you do not claim Marriage Allowance and you or your partner were born before 6 April 1935, you may be able to claim Married Couple’s Allowance.